-Graeme Fraser, a Partner and Head of Family Law at OGR Stock Denton LLP, and Tim Crook, a Senior Associate in the firm’s Private Client department, said that parents need to mitigate the risk in intergenerational lending.
+Graeme Fraser, a Partner and Head of Family Law at OGR Stock Denton Solicitors, and Tim Crook, a Senior Associate in the firm’s Private Client department, said that parents need to mitigate the risk in intergenerational lending.

 “Lending money to anyone, whether privately or commercially, ultimately comes down to trust.
 This always involves some element of risk because we can never predict the future with perfect accuracy.

 “Commercial banks deal with the problem of risk by spreading it across thousands of customers, by carrying out extensive due diligence, by having watertight contracts in place with clear terms and having security against the loan.